kevinolega/callcentertrainingtips/_posts/2012-08-22-strength-weakness-experience.md

 (There isn’t really a right answer to this question.
 The interviewer is checking your conversational skills and also watching for grammar and pronunciation mistakes.)

-### Here are some call center application related answers I used for what my strengths:
+### Here are some call center application-related answers I used for what my strengths:

 When I was younger, I enjoyed talking on the phone.

-The longest time I stayed on the phone was for 26 hours and I was on the phone with my high school best friend and my high school crush and it was on New Year’s day.
+The longest time I stayed on the phone was for 26 hours and I was on the phone with my high school best friend and my high school crush and it was on New Year’s Day.

 I often wake up really late because I stayed up all night, I figured I’d do really well in this job because the schedule matches my lifestyle and I would have no problems adjusting to working at night.